damonitor/damonitor.github.io/blog_src/content/en/posts/why_the_heatmap_is_not_showing_the_expected_access_patterns.md

 To help easier selection, `damo report heatmap` also provides `--draw_range` option.
 As of this writing, the option allows two inputs, namely `hottest` and `all`.
+If `all` is passed, `damo` will draw heatmaps for all the mapped regions.
 If `hottest` is passed to the option, `damo` will find a mapped region that most access has happened, and draw the heatmap for only the hottest region.

-If `all` is passed, `damo` will draw heatmaps for all the mapped regions.
+As of this writing, `damo report heatmap` works as `--draw_range hottest` is given by default.
+Note that that the default behavior could be changed in future.
+Also, `--draw_range` option will be available from v2.7.2.

 Wrapup
 ------